 For Prospective Postdoctoral Fellows

-The King Center Postdoctoral Fellows Program offers fellowships to outstanding new PhDs who have a demonstrated ability to generate high-quality, policy-relevant research on critical issues related to global development.
+The King Center Postdoctoral Fellows Program offers fellowships to outstanding new PhD recipients who have a demonstrated ability to generate high-quality, policy-relevant research on critical issues related to global development.

 The program is intended for promising new PhD recipients—coming from fields such as computer science, earth systems science, economics, engineering, health policy, political science, and sociology—to pursue policy-relevant research on topics related to international development and poverty alleviation.
-Postdoctoral Fellows should expect to be active members of the community of development researchers at Stanford University.
+Postdoctoral Fellows should expect to be active members of the community of development researchers at Stanford University, and within the King Center as mentors to students in our programs.

 The King Center’s Postdoctoral Fellows Program particularly encourages applications from women and minority PhD recipients and from scholars from low- and middle-income countries, as well as from others whose backgrounds and experience would contribute to the diversity (broadly defined) of the program.

 The King Center provides a competitive fellowship stipend, plus support for travel and research expenses.
 Postdoctoral Fellows are also eligible to apply for Global Development Research Funding at the King Center.

 Applicants must have received a PhD from an accredited university before the appointment start date.
 Visa sponsorship and work authorization is possible for successful applicants.

 Although all are welcome to apply, reviewers may give greater weight to applicants who do not currently hold a postdoctoral fellowship or tenure-track faculty position or to those with PhDs from institutions other than Stanford.
 Applicants should address their circumstances in their applications.